 Regularly checking blood pressure and urine are two key parts of the medical care received during pregnancy.
 If your doctor failed to recognize high blood pressure, did not order your urine tested, or otherwise acted negligently in diagnosing or treating preeclampsia, and you or your child suffered harm as a result, the Long Island birth injury attorneys at The Sanders Firm are here to help you.

 Serving All NYC Boroughs and New York Since 1967

 For over 50 years, we have been serving families across the Bronx, Queens, Manhattan, Brooklyn, and Nassau County.
 We are a large firm comprised of over 50 attorneys and staff, all knowledgeable in their respective fields and ready to seek justice on behalf of those who have experienced birth injuries due to medical malpractice.

 Cases involving preeclampsia are particularly serious, due to the life-threatening nature of this condition, and we provide equally serious legal counsel.
-Our Long Island birth injury lawyers offer caring support, guidance, and legal representation to help you recover fair compensation for medical treatment, emotional trauma, and more.
+Our team of birth injury lawyers offer caring support, guidance, and legal representation to help you recover fair compensation for medical treatment, emotional trauma, and more.
 We can help you move on from this difficult time.

 Contact our firm at (516) 209-2502 for a free, no-obligation consultation.